Workflows & Steps

 Parameters:

 - name: The workflow name.
-Must be unique.
+Must be unique within the class.
+Defaults to method name if not provided.

 - maxRecoveryAttempts: Optionally configure the maximum number of times execution of a workflow may be attempted.